EU-OSHA/oira.statistics.deployment/README.md

 # OSHA OiRA Statistics Deployment

 This package contains configuration and scripts for deploying the OSHA OiRA statistics.
-The buildout configuration sets up a number of metabase instances to serve the statistics and generates scripts to prime them with a database dump and tweak their settings afterwards.
+The buildout configuration sets up a number of metabase instances to serve the statistics and generates scripts to manage them.

 # Setup

-## Getting Started
+## Quickstart

 Create a `buildout.cfg` like this: